 How does S/MIME work?

-S/MIME provides confidentiality, integrity, non-repudiation, and authentication (CIANA) of email messages, through the use of Public Key Infrastructure (PKI) and asymmetric encryption (public/private key pair).
-S/MIME uses digital certificates, electronic credentials issued by trusted Certificate Authorities (CAs), to bind a user’s identity to a public key.
-These certificates are essential for secure key exchange and trust validation.
+S/MIME provides confidentiality, integrity, authentication, and non-repudiation (often grouped as the CIANA triad) for email messages by leveraging Public Key Infrastructure (PKI) and a combination of asymmetric encryption (public/private key pairs) and symmetric encryption (a single key for both encryption and decryption).
+It uses digital certificates, electronic credentials issued by trusted Certificate Authorities (CAs), to bind a user’s identity to their public key.
+These certificates are essential for enabling encryption and digital signatures, helping establish trust between communicating parties.

 S/MIME can be used for:

-By combining encryption and digital signatures, S/MIME ensures that email communications are secure, trustworthy, and resistant to tampering or impersonation.
+By combining encryption and digital signatures, S/MIME ensures that email communications is secure and resistant to tampering or impersonation.

 Requesting an S/MIME email certificate